isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 ---
 ### **Government Hill**

-The transformation of Bukit Larangan to Fort Canning Hill took place during the colonial period.
-Prior to then, however, the British had "claimed" the hill when they hoisted the Union Jack on its top shortly after they arrived in 1819.
-They then renamed it "Government Hill" after setting up the Governor's House there.
+When the British arrived in 1819, it did not take long for them to set their claims on Bukit Larangan when they hoisted the Union Jack on its top.
+They then renamed it "Singapore Hill" followed by "Government Hill" after they set up the Governor's House there in 1822.

 Early Sketch